jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 <img width="991" alt="jbg469-screenshot6 2" src="https://user-images.githubusercontent.com/72175659/155915560-77d4c67c-6a36-4941-988d-33f288cc942d.png">

-For 64 bit we must put the shellcode before the buffer because  strcpy() will terminate due to 64 bit adress leading zeroes.Since we should start before the bufffer, &buffer is 0x7fffffffd890 adress in little endian format is actually stored as 90 d8 ff ff ff 7f.
-To start the exploit lets try starting at 90
+For 64 bit we must put the shellcode at the start becuase zeros will terminate if strpcy() is used in the case to 64 bit adress leading zeroes.
+Since we should place our shellcode at the beggining of bufffer setting the return adress to  &buffer or  0x7fffffffd890 +160  should land us somewhere in the Nopsled.

 ```
 start = 90   # Change this number
 Decide the return address value